peterdieleman/papermod/content/posts/software/best_way_slowing_down_development.md

 ## Pull Requests

-Should be as large as possible.
+Should be as large as possible and receive constant pressure to merge into master.
+These two factors will ensure the details of the implementation will not receive the attention needed.
+Rather, you will enjoy the fun of asking yourself questions like: "why is this not implemented another way" with respect to your master/main branch.

 ## Retrospective

 Cost time.

+##